 Then we all get angry, argue and complain when we find out our children aren’t measuring up to other nations or aren’t prepared for life.

-Amanda Ripley takes on this “twenty-first mystery” of why, in a country that spends untold millions on education, still falls short.
+Amanda Ripley takes on this “Twenty-first Century mystery” of why, in a country that spends untold millions on education, still falls short.
 In her essential book, The Smartest Kids in the World (and how they got that way), she dives deep into American education as she follows three students as they attend schools overseas.
 What is one major difference Ripley finds?